How to monitor throughput or request unit usage of an operation in Azure Cosmos DB

 To get the request unit usage of each operation either by total(sum) or average, select Apply splitting and choose Operation type and the filter value as shown in the following image:

 If you want to see the request unit usage by collection, select Apply splitting and choose the collection name as a filter.
-You will see a chat like the following with a choice of collections within the dashboard.
+You will see a chart like the following with a choice of collections within the dashboard.
 You can then select a specific collection name to view more details: